 Overall, social benefits would be expected from the alternative updating values based on the most recent scientific advice (Preferred Alternative 3).
-Not utilizing recommendations from the Council's SSC's (Alternative 1 (No Action) and Alternative 2) is expected to result in long-term negative social effects to fishing communities by not ensuring that harvest is sustainable and not allowing for recovery of an accurately designated overfished stock.
+SEDAR 68 operational assessment (OA; 2022) recommended an MSY proxy for the scamp and yellowmouth grouper stock complex of F40%SPR based on recent scientific literature (see SEDAR 68 0A [2022] for more details).
+Not utilizing values that are based on the most up-to-date science (Alternative 1 (No Action) and Alternative 2) could result in long-term negative social effects to fishing communities by not ensuring that harvest is sustainable and not allowing for recovery of an accurately designated overfished stock.

 Administrative effects would be expected to be lower under Preferred Alternative 3, followed by Alternative 2, and Alternative 1 (No Action).
-A more biologically conservative MSY would help towards the rebuilding of the overfished newly formed Scamp and Yellowmouth Grouper complex and prevent negative administrative burdens (law enforcement, communications, exceeded. education, etc.) related to shutting down a se ector in the event cat ch limits are
+A more biologically conservative MSY would help towards the rebuilding of the overfished newly formed Scamp and Yellowmouth Grouper complex and prevent negative administrative burdens (law enforcement, communications, education, etc.).